 Each Marathon Monday becomes part of a legendary story that weaves through the years like the hills and turns of the course itself.
 The 26.2 miles are marked by inspiring moments from days gone by, paving the way for all of those yet to come.
 Just as the Boston Marathon transforms those who conquer it, it too has been shaped by those who have crossed the iconic finish line.
 As the cycle of history continues, records will be set, new champions will be crowned, and fundraising numbers will rise.
 A race which is always running toward the future, every year becoming a new personal best.

-As part of our principal sponsorship of the Boston Marathon, John Hancock donates hundreds of guaranteed entries each year to select non-profits through our Marathon Non-Profit Program.
+As part of our principal sponsorship of the Boston Marathon, John Hancock donates hundreds of guaranteed Invitational Entries each year to select non-profits through our Marathon Non-Profit Program.
 Organizations use these entries to recruit individual runners who pledge to raise money for their cause.
-In 2016 over a thousand John Hancock sponsored non-profit runners, including 167 John Hancock employees, raised $11.26 million for local charities.
+In 2017 over a thousand John Hancock sponsored runners raised $12.3 million for charity.

 Our Elite Athletes